 Exceptional Norms: Marginalised Bodies in Interaction Design

 The development of wearable technologies is largely driven by assumptions on how bodies look like, excluding those who do not fit normative expectations.
 Women and non-binary people have been systematically excluded and are often only represented as an afterthought of technology design concerning human bodies.
 This project makes three contributions to current research and design: 1) provide a critique on body assumptions in technological research, which helps to identify gaps in research driving not just this, but potential future projects; 2) together with marginalised people, identify the potential of wearables from their perspective; 3) develop a public and a private technology addressing those potentials.
-By fulfilling these goals, it will add to an understanding of how technological design can be more equitable and effectively meet the complex challenges it aims to address. — independent, funded by FWF (Hertha-Firnberg Programme)
+By fulfilling these goals, it will add to an understanding of how technological design can be more equitable and effectively meet the complex challenges it aims to address.
+See more info at the dedicated website here. — independent, funded by FWF (Hertha-Firnberg Programme)

 The Value of Play for Young Neurodivergent People

 The project aims to explore how young neurodivergent people engage with digital games through participatory exploration of play and game design.
 The project will ask player-centred questions around the design of game interfaces, mechanics, and choice of genre, and it will explore wider questions around the inclusive qualities that games can have to enable young neurodivergent people to participate in play.
 Through examination of the interplay between cognitive player abilities and their engagement with games, the project will not only contribute to game accessibility research and support work of researchers and designers in this space, but also benefit neurodivergent players and foster our inclusion in wider society through play. — with Kathrin Gerling (KU Leuven) & Fares Kayali (Universiät Wien)